bisectracky/Polynomial_Complexity/README.md

 # Heap of Problems
 ### This repository is to note down some problems (especially algorithm related) and implementations in C/C++, say, learning notes.
-And I noted the first problem here.
+And I noted down the first problem here.
 Use Circular Queue to solve Josephus problem.

 ## Problem:
 People are standing in a circle waiting to be executed.
 Counting begins at a specified point in the circle and proceeds around the circle in a specified direction.
 After a specified number of people are skipped, the next person is executed.